 What are the Alzheimer’s Requirements for PCHs and ALRs in Pennsylvania?

 PCHs and ALRs require a written cognitive preadmission screening for their dementia care units.
 The resident must also be reassessed annually.
 Facilities offering special care must also provide weekly gross motor activities, self-care activities, sensory and memory enhancement activities, and outdoor activities.
 Two hours of personal care must be provided each day.

 PCH dementia care units can have no more than 2 residents in each secured bedroom.
 Key operated locks are not permitted, but all doors are equipped with magnetic locks that automatically open when the fire alarm system is activated.

 ALR dementia care units can have doors equipped with key-locking devices to prevent immediate wandering, as long as they are approved by the state.

 Senior Assisted Living Details and Costs for Cities in Pennsylvania

 Listed below are some of the larger cities in Pennsylvania.
-Each city link provides details on senior assisted living options, independent living, senior apartments and homes, as well as Alzheimer's care facilities.
-Details include amenities, services offered as well as other useful information.
+Each listing page provides details on senior care facilities, independent living, senior apartments and homes, and memory care.
+Details may include costs, amenities, medical care, and other useful information.